[Kubernetes] How to create a user for connecting to a cluster

 summary

-By creating a user to connect to a cluster in Kubernetes, you can freely manage user permissions.
+By creating a user to connect to the cluster in Kubernetes, you can freely manage user permissions.

 Reusing a user with cluster-admin privileges can lead to unexpected accidents during operation, so

-if multiple people are operating the system, we recommend creating users as similar to Linux users as possible!
+especially when multiple people are operating, we recommend creating users as similarly to Linux users as possible!

-Please use this as a reference when operating Kubernetes!
+Please keep this in mind when operating Kubernetes!

 5